PixarAnimationStudios/ruby-jss/test/README.md

  - by default, the 'it' blocks are run in a random order.
 See below if you need them to run in the defined order.

  All of the above means that you can use constants, class methods, class-instance variables and instance methods in concert for passing things between the individual tests.

-For examples of this, see the file 'patch_title_spec.rb' in the specs folder.

 ### Running tests in order